 Before this research, the existing literature for this material assumed the electrodes to be pristine prior to ion-intercalation, i.e. completely free of intercalated species.
 However, a careful and considered combination of experimental and computational techniques showed the presence of intercalated water.
 The electrochemical cycling of Ni(OH)2 electrodes in the presence of different electrolytes showed unambiguously that ion-intercalation displaces structural water from the cavity-laden host.
 Furthermore, it's the large expulsion of cavity-inhabiting water that leads to the collapse of the structure and hence electrochemical degradation of the material.
 The extent of this degradation is found to depend on the size of the electrolyte ion with larger ions (K+ and Na+) displacing larger amounts of structural water thereby resulting in faster degradation rates.

 By working together closely, the scientists developed a new analytical approach to monitor the compositional changes in Ni(OH)2 following consecutive charge/discharge cycles.
 Their combined expertise in experimental and theoretical research, namely Electrochemical Quartz Crystal Microbalance (EQCM) measurements and Density Functional Theory (DFT) simulations, led to the development of a novel workflow to explore ion-intercalation processes in general.
-Their work was recently published in the ACS Applied Energy Materials journal and can be accessed here.
+Their work was recently published in the ACS Applied Energy Materials journal.

 Dr Scivetti, SCD co-principal author of the study, said: “While EQCM constitutes a powerful tool to determine stoichiometric changes during battery cycling, interpretation of the measurements becomes ambiguous when more than two chemical inequivalent species are involved in the process, as happens in this study.
 The system of two equations from mass and charge conservation derived from the EQCM data is just not enough to unequivocally determine the unknown stoichiometric coefficients of the participating species."